 In some regions where frost is particularly harsh, a cover may be needed to keep your biennials alive in the colder months.

 As with most young plants, watering is of crucial importance.
 This is particularly true while the roots are establishing.
-Although you should not expect blooms the first season, treat your biennials as though you are expecting blooms.
+Although you should not expect blooms the first growing season, treat your biennials as though you are expecting blooms.
 This means plenty of water, proper sun exposure, and fertilizers if needed.

 What is the Difference Between and Biennial, Annual, and Perennial?